JGCRI/gcam-doc/supply_water.md

 ### Non-renewable groundwater

 Non-renewable groundwater is also represented at the basin-scale so that it is a supplemental source to basin renewable water.
 Non-renewable groundwater is modeled as a graded depletable resource with a fixed amount of total groundwater availability.
 Detailed global assessments of porosity, aquifer thickness, permeability, and water depth are utilized to establish the total volume of water available at the grid-scale.
 Basin level estimates of environmentally exploitable groundwater are aggregated from grid-scale data.
 A groundwater supply curve representing the relationship between exploitable groundwater and cost of extraction is constructed from a physics-based extraction cost model.
-Capital and operating costs that include well installation and maintenance costs as a function of depth and geological complexity, and energy inputs and costs required for pumping are included for a rigorous estimate of the relationship between groundwater volume and extraction cost. ([Yonkofski et al. 2019](#yonkofski2019); [Turner et al. 2019a](#turner2019a); [Kim et al. 2016](#kim2016)).
+Capital and operating costs that include well installation and maintenance costs as a function of depth and geological complexity, and energy inputs and costs required for pumping are included for a rigorous estimate of the relationship between groundwater volume and extraction cost ([Turner et al. 2019a](#turner2019a); [Kim et al. 2016](#kim2016)).

 ### Desalinated water